 Some like a slightly tart cranberry sauce, so in this recipe, you add half the sugar at the start and sweeten to taste when it's finished cooking.
 But feel free to use more sugar if you like yours sweeter.
 Just add half at the beginning and the rest, a little at a time, at the end.

 - 1 cup orange juice

 - 1 cup sugar

-Combine the orange juice and half of the sugar in a saucepan and bring to a simmer over medium-low heat.
+Next, combine the orange juice and 1/2 cup of the sugar in a saucepan and bring to a simmer over medium-low heat.

 Stir in the cranberries and return to a boil.
 Lower heat to a simmer and stir occasionally (and gently) while simmering for about 15 minutes, or until all the berries have popped.